th0rz05/safe-dl-framework/docs/module4.md

 **Objective:**
 This defense leverages differentially private stochastic gradient descent (DP-SGD) to train models with formal privacy guarantees.
 While its primary use is privacy preservation, DP training has also been shown to improve robustness against certain data poisoning attacks by reducing model sensitivity to individual training samples.

-> **Note on adversarial accuracy:**
-> As with other data poisoning defenses, the attack does not affect the test set directly.
-Therefore, adversarial accuracy is not computed and will be omitted or set to `null`.

 ----------

 **Configuration in Profile YAML:**